This post was originally published on Oct 15, 2020. It was last updated with new information on Oct 29, 2020.

 Google Analytics 4 (GA4) brings not only a host of new features, but a total overhaul of their current analytics platform (Universal Analytics).
 GA4 is built with machine learning at it’s core, focusing on long-term durability and flexibility, and a more holistic view of the customer journey.

-There is a misconception that Google Analytics 4 (f.k.a.
-App + Web) only applies to companies with mobile apps — it does not!
-Anyone (with access to GA, of course) can benefit from this update.
+There is a misconception that Google Analytics 4 only applies to companies with mobile apps — it does not!
+Everyone using Google Analytics will benefit from the new GA4.

 Marketers are already interested in cross-domain, cross-device, cross-session user behaviors, so why not cross-platform?
 This type of measurement aligns with how users interact on the internet today, moving between websites and apps.

 The ability to view the customer journey across multiple platforms allow companies to learn how their customers interact with the company/brand, not just the website.
-Perhaps customers browse online and purchase from the app, without Google Analytics 4 that customer’s journey can be splintered and never pieced back together.
+Perhaps customers browse online and purchase from the app or from their mobile device days later — without Google Analytics 4 that customer’s journey can be splintered and never pieced back together.

-- Implement a Google Analytics 4 test property (in parallel with your current reporting)
+- Implement a GA4 test property (in parallel with your current reporting)

 - Document your current implementation

-- Consider business goals and objectives relative to Google Analytics 4 measurement
+- Consider business goals and objectives relative to GA4 measurement

-- Refine and eventually implement your production Google Analytics 4 property
+- Refine and eventually implement your production GA4 property